dotBunny/GDX/.docfx/manual/getting-started.md

 git clone https://github.com/dotBunny/GDX.git
 ```

-This method is how typical development is done on `GDX`.
+This method is how typical development is done on `GDX`, however in the `dev` branch.

 ## Project Settings